holarissun/holarissun.github.io/_pages/about.md

 🚀 Hi there, I am Hao Sun, a final year PhD student at the University of Cambridge supervised by <a href="https://www.vanderschaar-lab.com/prof-mihaela-van-der-schaar/">Prof. Mihaela van der Schaar</a>.
 During my M.Phil. study at MMLab@CUHK, I was advised by <a href="http://dahua.me/">Prof. Dahua Lin</a> and <a href="http://bzhou.ie.cuhk.edu.hk/">Prof. Bolei Zhou</a>; I received my BSc in Physics from the Yuanpei Honor Program, at Peking University, and a BSc from the Guanghua School of Management, at Peking University.
 My undergrad thesis was advised by <a href="https://zhouchenlin.github.io/">Prof. Zhouchen Lin</a>.

-**I am seeking faculty positions, research scientist roles, or postdoctoral opportunities starting in 2025.**
+**I am seeking faculty positions, research scientist roles, and postdoctoral opportunities starting in 2025.**

 🤖️ My research focuses on **Reinforcement Learning** and I believe it paves the only way to *Superhuman Intelligence*.
 My previous work on reinforcement learning has been applied to reality-centric applications like **robotics🦾, healthcare💉, finance📈, and large language models🧠**.
 My research keywords during the past years include:
 - **(Inverse) RL in Language Models** (2023-); **Inverse RL** (2021-); **Interpretable RL** (2023-);